 Family of “Heavenly Waters”:

 If he is trying to group everything watery together here (Ship, Eridanus, Dolphin, Southern Fish), why are Dorado, Volans and Pisces not in the group? – Presumably they were already sorted into one of the other groups mentioned above, but this suggests that this division is not particularly meaningful and that the families should be chosen differently.

 Result: The map appears rather unsorted.

-he idea of such a map is good in principle, but the author undertakes so many different approaches to it that contradict each other that the result seems disorganised.
-One should rather code either clearly according to origin or clear according to mythological context of meaning and not both at the same time. in the case of origin, really indicate the origin and not a random work that served to disseminate the suggestions of others (neither Ptolemy nor Bayer are “origin”, but both are compilers who summarised the findings of others) Give contexts of meaning according to meaning and not according to whim – so in the context of “solar orbit” also summarise all constellations of the solar orbit; in the case of the ship also all that belong to it (i.e. especially Volans and Dorado) … etc.
+The idea of such a map is good in principle, but the author undertakes so many different approaches to it that contradict each other that the result seems disorganised.
+One should rather code either clearly according to origin or clearly according to mythological context of meaning and not both at the same time.
+In the case of indicating the origin, one should find the real origin and not a random work that served to disseminate the suggestions of others (e.g. neither Ptolemy nor Bayer are “origin”, but both are compilers who summarised the findings of others).
+Sorting with regard to a particular schema should be done according to proper definitions of the schema (and not according to a whim of the author), e.g. the zodiacal constellations: are they defined as “constellations in the path of the Sun” or “in the path of the Moon”?
+Menzel seems to select them according to their name similar to a zodical sign.
+In the case of the ship also all that belong to it (i.e. especially Volans and Dorado) … etc.

 New Suggestion to improve the Map

 First, let’s draw a map with the origins of constellations: The current common sense is:

 light green: constellations created by Dutch sailors

 (depiction on globe by Plancius 1598, in Bayer’s Uranometria 1603, and in the star catalogue published by de Houtman in 1603)